Employer Guide & Glossary

 This IRS employee form is the responsibility of HEALTH COVER PROVIDERS — in other words, the insurance company [or other entities, including self-insured employers] paying the medical bills.

-The provider must send this completed form to every covered employee detailing their coverage and thereby enabling them to report their own individual ACA compliance to the IRS.
+Self-insured employers must distribute or make this form available to every covered employee detailing their coverage and thereby enabling them to report their own individual ACA compliance to the IRS.

 FORM 1095-B includes information on all dependents & other individuals covered by a policy in addition to the employee as policy holder.
 It enables the IRS to determine who has MINIMUM ESSENTIAL COVERAGE & therefore is not liable for an individual shared responsibility payment.